stratumn/indigo-explorer/README.md

 ## License

-Copyright (c) 2017 Stratumn.
+Copyright 2017 Stratumn SAS.
+All rights reserved.

-Unless otherwise noted, the source files are distributed under the Mozilla Public License 2.0 found in the LICENSE file.
+Unless otherwise noted, the Stratumn Agent Javascript Library source files are distributed under the Apache License 2.0 found in the LICENSE file.